Xaxis/jquery.parallaxmouse/README.md

 ```

 jQuery.parallaxmouse uses class names to determine the styling origin direction for each element.
 If an element is
 positioned from the `left` in CSS make sure to add the `left` class.
-Likewise for the top.
-If an element is positioned
+Likewise for the `top`, use the `top` class.
+If an
-from the `right`, don't include the `left` class.
-If the element is positioned from the `bottom` don't include the `top`
+element is positioned from the `right`, don't include the `left` class.
+If the element is positioned from the `bottom`
-class.
+don't include the `top` class.

 ```javascript
 jQuery(window).parallaxmouse({